Nivedita-PA/NebulaIQ_Assessment/Nivedita-observability-deep-dive.md

 Better: Single pane of glass with all data

-Users: "I forget which tool shows what"
+Users: "I forget which tool shows what."